Barry K. Herman: Boyer House Foundation

 In 1984, while still a Fellow in Child Psychiatry at Stanford, Herman, along with Robert Jones, M.D., J.D., co-founded Boyer House Foundation, a non-profit organization named after his teacher and mentor, L. Bryce Boyer, M.D.
 (1916–2000), a psychoanalyst practicing in Berkeley and on the faculty at Herrick Hospital.
 The organization, in large part made possible through a donation from a former patient of Boyer's, Mary S. Sigourney, was dedicated to promoting the treatment of severely mentally ill patients, and opened a long-term residential treatment center, Boyer House in San Rafael, California, which is no longer in operation.
-Herman served as chief executive officer and chairman of the Board of Directors of Boyer House Foundation from 1984 to 1993.
+Herman was chief executive officer and chairman of the Board of Directors of Boyer House Foundation from 1984 to 1993.
 During their tenure at Boyer House Foundation, Herman and Jones held two national medical conferences in San Francisco on the treatment of severely disturbed patients, in 1987 and 1991 respectively.
 The lectures from those conference were memorialized in two books edited by Boyer and Peter Giovacchini, Master Clinicians on Treating Regressed patient, Volumes One and Two.
 Herman authored the Preface to Volume Two, chronicling the founding of Boyer House Foundation Boyer House Foundation subsequently opened a small residential treatment program in Berkeley under a new Board and management before shuttering its doors permanently.

 Early career

 Following his fellowship training at Stanford, Herman completed a 3-year service obligation (1985–88) in a medically underserved area in Jonesboro, Arkansas, under the terms of his National Health Service Corps scholarship.
 He remained an additional year, and was one of a handful of physicians in Northeast Arkansas and the Missouri Bootheel board certified in child and adolescent psychiatry, serving a catchment area of approximately 500,000 people.
 During this time Herman was appointed by then Lieutenant Governor Winston Bryant to the Arkansas Youth Suicide Prevention Commission from 1987 to 1989.
 Following the completion of his NHSC service obligation, Herman received a Letter of Appreciation from Surgeon General C. Everett Koop.

 Herman then moved to Austin, TX in 1989 where he started a private practice in child & adolescent psychiatry and was recruited to be medical director of Charter Hospital of Austin.
-He subsequently served in leadership positions at a number of free-standing psychiatric hospitals in the area.
+He subsequently worked in leadership positions at a number of free-standing psychiatric hospitals in the area.
 He founded and was Chief Medical Officer of a multi-disciplinary behavioral healthcare group with several locations in Austin.
 In 1996, the group became the first national group practice acquisition by Group Practice Affiliates, Inc., a subsidiary of Magellan Health.